Note: additional photos at the bottom of the post

 Stefansky is a good guess, because the body of the Stefansky and Hatton car and the shell of the North Brothers Mustang are virtual clones.
 Stefansky ran a rare notch-back Mustang, rather than the more common fast-back.
 Both Stefansky and partner Paul Hatton have links to Garden City, Michigan, which matches the North Brothers location.
 But there is a major problem.
 The chassis is all wrong.

 These photos were taken in September or October of 1967.
-I also have photos of the brand new Boss Hoss at the 1968 Detroit Autorama — three or four months afterwards.
+I also have photos of the brand new Boss Hoss at the 1968 Detroit Autorama — taken three or four months afterward.
 Stefansky’s Boss Hoss is riding on either a Logghe Chassis or a close facsimile of one.
 In contrast, the chassis on the North Brothers’ Mustang looks like a welding shop special.

 A Logghe chassis was state of the art in ’67 and consisted of consistent diameter top and bottom round tubing with “ladder frame” uprights.
 This car appears to have large square rails on top, with lower rails of smaller diameter round tubing.
 The front couple of feet of the chassis morph into thinner diameter round tubing to support the suspension.
-This is definitely not a Logghe style design.
+This is definitely not a Logghe-style design.
 In addition, Stefansky’s car featured a full roll cage, while the North Brothers car appears to have a dragster-style loop behind the driver.

 So while the body shell on Stefansky’s funny car and the North Brothers Mustang are carbon copies, the chassis rails are decidedly different.

 I can think of three scenarios about the car in the photos.